hamidahoderinwale/astro_site/src/pages/posts/rustlings.md

 <h2>Rustlings...Ending Chapters</h2>
 <p><i>December 18, 2022</i></p>

 It’s finally set in that high school is coming to a close.
 The past (almost) four years have been ones of turbulence.
 High variance in experience, but pretty great nonetheless.
 It’s safe to say that I wouldn’t change much.
-From a near-kidnapping experience in LA to seriously considering consciousness research as a career path - I’ve come out of high school with a diploma and a will to dedicate my time to experience it all: it may be cliche, but I want to experience the good and the bad, and the ugly.
+From a near-kidnapping experience in LA to seriously considering consciousness research as a career path - I’ve come out of high school with a diploma and a will to dedicate my time to experiencing it all: it may be cliché, but, the good, the bad, and the ugly.

 I started my Grade 9 year with a near buzz cut and a good 40 pounds heavier than I am now.
 I attended a Catholic french-immersion public secondary school and started in September 2019.
 Attending a Catholic school (not being Catholic)  and learning the Hail Mary to recite after O’Canada was fun in itself.
 I didn’t have my sights set on anything in particular and definitely wasn’t optimizing for college admissions like some of my friend's states-side were.
 Generally, I was trying to get good grades, save money for college and see what high school had to offer.